dbarzin/pandora-box/INSTALL.md

 Choose to "install OpenSSH server"

-Create an intial user call *pandora*
+Create an intial user called *pandora*

 That's all, no other packages needed